Erasmus+ for incoming students

-We will inform you of the outcome of your nomination.
+- We will inform you of the outcome of your nomination.
 If your nomination is accepted, you will be put in touch with your relevant Exchange Coordinator to start discussing module selection.
 You will also be asked to complete an application form

-If your application has been accepted by the exchange coordinator, we will pass on your details and documentation to the Admissions team.
+- If your application is accepted by the Exchange Coordinator, we will pass on your details and documentation to the Admissions team

-We will generate an official acceptance letter for you, including your student ID number.
+- We will generate an official acceptance letter for you, including your student ID number.
 Students needing a Student Visa will also be provided with a CAS number.

-Your exchange coordinator will contact you a few weeks before the start of the trimester to discuss module choices.
+- Your Exchange Coordinator will contact you a few weeks before the start of the trimester to finalise module choices

 While we endeavour to process all the applications as soon as possible, please note that due to the high volume of submissions, the process may take up to 6 weeks.

 For more information about the Erasmus+ programme, or if you need further advice or support with the application process, please email Salford-IOT@salford.ac.uk.

 A regular undergraduate course requires three modules to be studied per trimester.

 What if I need to take an additional module?